Michael0ne/TOD_tools/README.md

 I use Visual Studio 2019 (16.9.1) to build this project.
 It's always a good idea to re-compile provided third party libraries under your specific machine and link against them when compiling the rest.
-If you're using 'Release DLL' or 'Debug DLL' build configuration, then after successfull build a batch file is executed to copy output file into game directory (updateHookFile.bat), you should edit this file to replace game path to where your actual game is.
+After the build a batch file is executed to copy output file into game directory (updateHookFile.bat), you should edit this batch file to replace game path to where your actual game is.

 ## Process for Linux/PS2/etc...